Youth & Family Faith Formation

 Will these sessions also prepare my children for First Reconciliation, First Communion and Confirmation?

-I'm not sure this will work for us.
 Is the traditional program still an option?

 When is the deadline to register?